 5.2 Consideration must be given to the eventual removal (and potential disposal) of the structure by future tenants / Site Management.

 5.3 Whilst the use of recycled materials is to be encouraged, structures should not constitute an eyesore for other plot holders.

-5.4 All structures (perhaps especially growing tunnels and polytunnels) must be securely anchored down to prevent strong winds from moving them.
+5.4 All structures (perhaps especially greenhouses and polytunnels) must be securely anchored down to prevent strong winds from moving them.

 6.1 Items from the prohibited materials list must not be used (see document HBAGA 002).

-6.3 A growing tunnel covered with plastic sheeting, whether clear or opaque, becomes a polytunnel for the purposes of these notes.
+6.3 A structure covered with plastic sheeting, whether clear or opaque, becomes a polytunnel for the purposes of these notes.

 6.4 Glass is not permitted in the construction of any structures.
 In the case of repairs, a substitute material (e.g. Perspex) must be used.
 Any relocation of a glass greenhouse requires that the glazing be fully replaced with an alternative.